jordanchow1/canada_retail_sales/README.md

 ---

+Findings:
+1. Since 2007, there has been a stable scenario where automobiles and vehicles dominate sales volumes among all industries.
+2. E-commerce sales are on the rise, reflecting digital adoption among consumers.

+---

 ## Data & Tools
 - **Tool:** Tableau Public
 - **Data Source:** Statistics Canada — *Retail Trade Sales by Industry* (Open Data)